 STL-ODN Executive Team (2021-2022)

 Dena is a tenured professional with a career in non-profit healthcare organizations across the country.
 Positions she has held include bedside caregiver, leadership, educator, organizational development and consultant roles.
 She received her BS in Nursing from UM- St Louis with a Minor in Psychology, and an MS degree in Nursing/Healthcare Administration from Vanderbilt University.
 Her current role is Senior Learning & Development Consultant with BJC in St Louis.
 She is passionate about helping others to develop personal self-awareness and utilizing their unique gifts and talents in order to find personal fulfillment and joy in their professional and personal endeavors.
 She is experienced in individual coaching, change leadership consultation, large and small group facilitation, and education in areas of communication, managing conflict, relationship building, and operational analysis.
 Her positive and gregarious facilitation style has earned her a reputation for impactful, enjoyable and meaningful experiences in working with and developing others.
 Dena’s desire to further appreciate and study the field of OD has increased by being involved in the STL ODN – meeting new people, serving on the Executive Team, and re-connecting with the St Louis area after moving back in 2017.
-You will find Dena relaxing on weekends with her family and her dog, Daisy, walking, bicycling, reading, cheering on the St Louis Cardinals and traveling with friends as often as possible.
+You will find Dena relaxing on weekends with her family and friends, walking, bicycling, reading, cheering on the St Louis Cardinals and traveling as often as possible.